yalhariri/yalhariri.github.io/_posts/en-uk/2025-09-06-friendship.md

 ---
 layout: post
-title: Choosing Companions and Their Impact on Success
+title: The Impact of Companions on Your Success

 date: 2025-09-06 12:00:00
-description: Choosing Companions and Their Impact on Success
+description: The Impact of Companions on Your Success
 tags: Islam, Self-reflection, Habits
 categories: #Islam, Self-reflection, Habits
 thumbnail: